markmoxon/elite-over-econet-acorn-archimedes/README.md

 make.bat
 ```

-will produce folders called `!EliteNet` and `MakeBasic` in the `5-compiled-game-discs` folder, which contain the !EliteNet application and BBC BASIC sources as test files.
+will produce folders called `!EliteNet` and `MakeBasic` in the `5-compiled-game-discs` folder, which contain the skeleton !EliteNet application and BBC BASIC sources as text files.
 It also produces the `Max,c87` commander file, and a zip file called `EliteNet.zip` that contains everything in one archive.
 Note that these zips and folders do not contain RISC OS filetype metadata; filetypes are included as filename suffixes, so they will work with HostFS.

-To complete the build, you will need to tokenise the BASIC files, as described in the Archimedes section below.
+To complete the build, you will need to tokenise the BASIC files, as described in the [Archimedes](#archimedes) section below.

 ### Mac and Linux